I wrote a sci-fi book about AI before chatGPT came out. Now what?

 What’s the book about?

 People and technology co-evolve.
-The result is usually an unpredictable mess.
-Sci-fi slips to the edges a lot: AI heaven, liberating humans from all Earthly drudgery; or a glowing-red-eyed hell where the best humans can hope for is that AI wants us as pets.
+The path they forge together is messy and unpredictable.
+Sci-fi slips to the edges of this a lot: AI heaven, liberating us from all Earthly drudgery; or a glowing-red-eyed hell where the best we can hope for is that AI wants us as pets.
+I wanted to dig into the mess more.

-The self-publishing route?
-Not just because all those failed agent pitches mean it’s the only option, no sirree.
+Yep.
+And not just because all those failed agent pitches mean it’s the only option, no sirree.
 This is in no way like a jilted lover wailing, “I never wanted you anyway.”
-Here’s how I comfort myself: the book may have its niche - TBC - but it was probably never a very commercial proportion2.
+Here’s how I comfort myself: self-publishing does actually have some advantages. (“I don’t need you, my life’s better now!”)
+The book may have its niche - TBC - but it was probably never a very commercial proportion5.
 While I’ve worked very hard to make the plot bounce along, I have also given all the ideas-y stuff pride of place.
-That’s why I wrote it, it’s what makes the book.
+That’s why I wrote it - I wanted that challenge of trying to make ideas and plot work together.
 Kill your darlings schmill your schmarlings.
 I love my darlings and want them to live.
 There’s also a level of control - including what I hope to do here on the blog in the coming months - that would be difficult otherwise.
 Control, yes.
 Fame, wealth, accolades, less of that.
 So it goes.

 AI is regularly the MacGuffin in movies (latest example) but it’s also become a policy and economy MacGuffin.
 “How to improve productivity?
 AI.
 How to make public services better?
 AI.
 How can I stop my male pattern balding?
 AI.”
 Etc. Every second article on LinkedIn is now either “AI must be resisted / resistance is futile” (see Ursula von der Leyen for example of the latter).